shidhincr/shidhincr.github.com/source/_posts/2015-07-31-iterm-tips-and-zsh-plugins-for-better-development-environment.markdown

 **Open PR from command line**

-I haven't played around with this plugin.
-Since this might be useful to some of you I did included:
+I haven't played around with this plugin much.
+I included this because I think this might be useful to some of you.

 https://github.com/caarlos0/zsh-open-pr
 >Basically, when you call open-pr, the function will verify if you are working on a fork (by convention, you have an upstream remote), then, it will open your browser in the correct URL so you can just hit the Create Pull Request button.

 **The `take` command**

 One of my  favourite shortcut command provided by Oh-my-zsh.
-Basically, what the `take` command does is creating a directory and automatically change the path into that.
+Basically, what the `take` command does is  to create a directory and change the path to it.
 So instead of doing the following:

 	md someDirectory && cd someDirectory